 Thank you for your custom.

-I love making Brandon laugh, I even love changing his nappies.
-But before I get to gushy on you, I have to confess that the earliest stages of daddy hood for me was a complete nightmare.
-For the last decade I have been optimistically pursuing a career in the solar panels industry.
+I love making Brandon laugh; I even like changing his nappies.
+But before I get too gushy on you, I have to confess that the earliest stages of daddyhood for me was a complete nightmare.
+For the last decade, I have been optimistically pursuing a career in the solar panels industry.

 As global warming becomes a more urgent issue and the price of heating our homes projects increasingly higher, it made sense that people would begin to adopt alternative ways to cushion themselves from traditional forms of power generation.

-As a keen and self-taught website designer, I began to use my combined interests to create awareness of solar panels through my own website called Heat my Home.
-Everything was going well and as the website began to show fruition, my optimism for the future began to grow.
+As a keen and self-taught web site designer, I began to use my combined interests to create awareness of solar panels through my web site called Heat my Home.
+Everything was going well, and as the site started to show fruition, my optimism for the future began to grow.

-However, after the financial crash of 2008, the government (at that time) seemed to be heavily investing in greener technologies.
-This was all to change though, when the austerity government came to power, and one of the earliest victims of the cuts was (yes, you guessed it) the solar industry.
+However, after the financial crash of 2008, the government (at that time) seemed to be slowly investing in greener technologies.
+This era was all to change though when the austerity government came to power, and one of the earliest victims of the cuts was (yes, you guessed it) the solar industry.

-With only a two-week warning by the government, the industry went into meltdown as multiple incentive cuts throughout 2012 and the resulting high profile court cases (government lost plus 3 appeals), put off many people from adopting this vital technology.
+With only a two-week warning by the government, the industry went into meltdown as multiple incentive cuts throughout 2012 and the resulting high-profile court cases (government lost plus three appeals), put off many people from adopting this vital technology.
 A detrimental effect on my income came just at the time Brandon was due.

 To cut a very long story short, Brandon's first year on the planet was also my worst.
-The financial pressures and stresses didn't show any mercy on his mum's and my relationship, and unfortunately we were unable to stay together during this most critical of times.
+The financial pressures and stresses didn't show any mercy to his mum's and my relationship, and unfortunately, we were unable to stay together during this most critical of times.

-My window cleaning days began by noticing years before, that window cleaners were only cleaning the glass and leaving the frames dirty.
+My window cleaning days began by noticing years before; those window cleaners were only cleaning the glass and leaving the frames dirty.
 Remembering this, I decided I could do better.
 Maybe even set new standards in the window cleaning industry.
-After all, what's the point in having clean windows if the rest of the property looks dirty.
+After all, what's the point in having clean windows if the rest of the property looks dirty?

 House Proud was born.